 Nearly a quarter of the added sugar in our diets comes from sugary drinks, such as fizzy drinks, sweetened juices, squashes, and cordials.

 A 500ml bottle of cola contains the equivalent of 17 cubes of sugar.
 Try sugar-free varieties, or – better yet – water, lower-fat milk, or soda water with a splash of fruit juice.

 If you take sugar in tea or coffee, gradually reduce the amount until you can cut it out altogether, or try swapping to sweeteners instead.
 Try some new flavours with herbal teas, or make your own with hot water and a slice of lemon or ginger.

 Like some fizzy drinks, fruit juice can be high in sugar.
-When juice is extracted from the whole fruit to make fruit juice, sugar is released, and this can damage our teeth.
-Limit your intake of fruit juice or smoothies to 150ml a day.
+When juice is extracted from the whole fruit to make fruit juice, sugar is released, and this can damage your teeth.

 You could try flavouring water with a slice of lemon, lime, or a splash of fruit juice.
-But watch out for the sugar content in flavoured water drinks: a 500ml glass of some brands contains 15g of sugar, the equivalent of nearly four teaspoons of sugar.
+But watch out for the sugar content in flavoured water drinks: a 500ml glass of some brands contains 15g of sugar – nearly 4 teaspoons of sugar.

 Work out some ground rules.
 Do you need to have dessert every day?
 How about only having dessert after your evening meal, or only eating dessert on odd days of the month, or only on weekends, or only at restaurants?